ExxistanceDC/Segagaga-English-Translation/README.md

 ## **Known Issues**

 At this time, the only known issue is the spacing of the bluff (aka magic spells) cost in the Battle Mode bluff menu.
-You will notice that the numbers are a bit wider than the Bluff name, and once they get to double-digits, they are indented farther in than the single-digit spell costs.
+You will notice that the numbers are a bit wider than the bluff name, and once they get to double-digits, they are indented farther in than the single-digit spell costs.
 We're still trying to hunt down a way to fix this, but it isn't game-breaking.

 ## **Credits**